 Mia is very aware of the complexities of not only treating eating disorders, but also living with one.
 She struggled with an eating disorder herself for sixteen years of her life and is passionate about helping others through the journey.
 She comments that with treatment, you get a fair shot at living life to its full potential.

 Mia likes this blog.

-Some Information: The most common eating disorders include binge eating disorder, bulimia nervosa, and anorexia nervosa.
+The most common eating disorders include binge eating disorder, bulimia nervosa, and anorexia nervosa.

 - Binge Eating Disorder is characterized by recurrent binge eating episodes during which a person feels a loss of control and distress over the eating.
 Unlike bulimia, binge eating episodes are not followed by purging, excessive exercise or fasting.
 As a result, people with binge eating disorder often are overweight.
 Some consequences include high blood pressure, elevated cholesterol levels, heart disease, type 2 diabetes and gall bladder disease.

 - Bulimia Nervosa is characterized by binge eating (eating large amounts of food in a short time, along with the sense of a loss of control) followed by behavior that compensates in some way for the extra calories.
 Typically, this is purging (vomiting, using laxatives, or diuretics), fasting, and/or over-exercise.
 People with bulimia often fall within a normal weight range, but believe they are overweight, or are afraid they will gain weight.
 They are intensely unhappy with their body size and shape.
 Bulimia can also cause teeth and gum problems from purging, irritation or even rupture of the esophagus, and abuse of laxatives, diuretics and diet pills.